vE5li/iamb-manuform/README.md

 # Description
-The iamb manuform is a dactyl manuform 4x5, based on the [dactyl manuform mini](https://github.com/l4u/dactyl-manuform-mini-keyboard), running on two Teensy 2.0s.
+The Iamb Manuform is a Dactyl Manuform 4x5, based on the [Dactyl Manuform mini](https://github.com/l4u/dactyl-manuform-mini-keyboard), running on two Teensy 2.0s.
 It has two USB Type-C ports for connectivity and per-key RGB.

 ![both halves](images/both_halves.jpg)